 Mexican food isn't all just rice and beans, you know.
 Ancient Mayan traditions -- as well as French and Spanish touches -- influence a good deal of this cuisine, signaling a glorious feast of flavors.
 Try this simple recipe this May 5!
-Share a free sample Sexual Soul Mates Reading.
-This hot and steamy reading for two will help you uncover your deepest desires and enhance your connection as a couple.
+Share a free sample Year of the Horse Financial Forecast.
+How will you fare financially during the Year of the Horse?
+Find out today!

 MEXICAN BAKED RICE

 1 tablespoon of extra virgin olive oil

 2 tablespoons of minced figs